-Recycling is one of the great ways to recycle old items that usually end up in our trash bin.
+Recycling is a great way to utilize old items that usually end up in our trash bins.
 According to a report by Duke University, “Approximately 55% of 220 million tons of waste generated each year in the United States ends up in one of the over 3,500 landfills”.
-Landfills not only have a bad impact on our environment but also degrade the beauty of the city.
-By recycling not-so-common items at our home, we can play a small but huge part in protecting the environment and regaining the glory of our city.

-We tend to think of recycling in terms of separating our items out and taking them (or having them picked up and sent to) a recycling center to be turned into something else.
-This is a great way to help the environment, but what about things that can’t be put in a recycling bin?
+We tend to think of recycling in terms of separating our items out and taking them (or having them picked up and sent) to a recycling center to be turned into something else.
+Which, by the way, is a great way to help the environment.

 40 Old and Unused Items That Can Be Easily Recycled at Home